 - Experienced in writing articles, reports and doing research.

 - Good drafting skills and ability to produce results in a limited amount of time.

 - Experience in events planning is an asset.

-The internship is located in Stockholm, is unpaid and starts in the beginning of September and runs till the end of December 2018.
+The internship is located in Stockholm, is unpaid and starts in the end of January and runs till the beginning of June 2019.
 Please note: Civil Rights Defenders is unable to assist with the Schengen visa.

 The application must be written in English and should include a cover letter, resume, and a writing sample (max. two pages).
 Please send your application by 20 November 2018, to Lia.Hen@crd.org.